OpenST/facilitator/README.md

    On testnet, bounty can be funded to workers using [mosaic faucet](https://github.com/mosaicdao/faucet).

-**7. White list workers**: origin and auxiliary workers should be whitelisted in stakepool and redeem pool contracts respectively.
+**7. White list workers**: Origin and auxiliary workers should be whitelisted in stakepool and redeem pool contracts respectively.
 Below commands will whitelist the workers.

    1. Clone git repository:
        ```